This Week in Petroleum History, October 21 – 27

 In 1970, the Blue Flame achieved, “the greenest world land speed record set in the 20th century.”

 Sponsored by the American Gas Association (AGA) and the Institute of Gas Technology, the Blue Flame design came from three Milwaukee, Wisconsin, automotive engineers: Dick Keller, Ray Dausman, and Pete Farnsworth.
-After building a record-setting rocket dragster in 1967 that got the attention of AGA executives, the men began designing a more ambitious vehicle.
+Building a record-setting rocket dragster in 1967 got the attention of AGA executives.

 Speedquest Blue Flame vdeo produced by American Oil and Gas Historical Society and engineer Dick Keller.

-The American Oil & Gas Historical Society interviewed Dick Keller in 2013 to produce a YouTube video using his 8mm home movies.
+The American Oil & Gas Historical Society interviewed Dick Keller in 2013 to help produce a YouTube video using his 8mm home movies.

-Interviewed for a 2013 video featuring his home movies, Keller explained how the growing environmental movement of the late 1960s, encouraged AGA “suits” to see value in educating consumers about natural gas as a fuel.
-In 2020. he published Speedquest: Inside the Blue Flam, his account of the last U.S. team to set the world land speed record.
-The Blue Flame, fueled by natural gas, remains “the greenest world land speed record set in the 20th century,” according to Keller,
+Interviewed by the American Oil & Gas Historical Society in 2013, Keller explained how the growing environmental movement of the late 1960s encouraged AGA “suits” to see value in supporting a new racer fueled by LNG.
+Keller in 2020 published Speedquest: Inside the Blue Flame, noting natural gas powered “the greenest world land speed record set in the 20th century.”

 Learn more in Blue Flame Natural Gas Rocket Car.